-Additionally, when meeting with the prospective client it is recommended that you tell them a bit about your cleaning business and showcase your services.
+When meeting with the prospective client it is recommended that you tell them a bit about your cleaning business and showcase your services.
 This first step is crucial in the bidding process because it will help you get one step ahead of your competitors.
 By meeting with prospective clients firsthand you will be able to send a detailed bid, which is sure to set you apart.

 During your visit with the prospective client, it is important to take a few things into account.
 Below I have listed a few things that you should make note of when having your in-person consultation with the prospect.

-- Measurements: Make sure you take into account the size of the space so that you can quote accordingly.
+Make sure you take into account the size of the space so that you can quote accordingly.
 Whether it is a house or an office space, it is important to take note of the size of the workspace so that you are not overcharging or undercharging.

-- Pictures: Pictures of the space during the consultation is good to have so that you can use them as a point of reference when writing out your bid.
+Pictures of the space during the consultation is good to have so that you can use them as a point of reference when writing out your bid.

-- Take Notes: It is important to take notes of the prospects’ needs.
+It is important to take notes of the prospects’ needs.
 As a cleaning business owner, you will need to know if special services are needed when cleaning the space or if you need to invest in eco-friendly cleaning supplies.
 Additionally, if the client has pets, it is important to tack that on as an additional service fee, since homes with pets require extra cleaning.

 The things that I have listed will allow you to go back to your workspace and create a fully detailed and fair proposal for the client.